CH 1010 Majoring and Working in Chemistry (0.5)

 CH 4150 Air Quality (3)

 Encompasses an extensive overview of the science of Air Quality.
 Topics include atmospheric chemistry, air quality meteorology and forecasting techniques, air pollution sources, sinks and effects (atmospheric, environmental), including an examination of historical and current policy issues relevant to each topic.
-May be taken as CH 4150.
+Offered as MT or CH 4150.
 Springs Odd.
 (INCO) (INCP)

 CH 4330 Science in Secondary School (3)